Printer Friendly FCN Educator Course Outline

 - Access to a high-speed internet connection.

-- Access to a computer capable of downloading the most recent internet browsers, computer software and operating system updates.
+- Access to a computer with video recording capabilities and the ability to download the most recent internet browsers, computer software and operating system updates.

 - Ability to work through a web-based course, including the use of different websites and web applications.
 Students must be able to log onto the Educator Student Lounge, use personal email, download and view documents from PDF, Word, Excel and PowerPoint files and use shared documents and social media.
-Students must also have the ability to record a video on their computer and send a video file via email.
+Students must also have the ability to record a video on their computer.

 - One-on-one computer technical support is not covered in the tuition, as technological issues are beyond the scope of the course Facilitator and administrators.
 Students must be confident in the reliability of their computer, in their computer skills and have the ability to independently problem solve any computer and software issues that may arise.
 Problem solving may include asking a friend or local IT professional for support or searching online for IT and course-related questions.